wearsshoes/arabic-diacritization-chrome/ROADMAP.md

 - 1.1.x partial diacritization
 - 1.1.x option to translate arabic pages by default (needs to be cheaper first? implement stat tracking first?)
-- 1.2.x streaming from claude API
 - 2.x dialect detection
 - 2.x option to use other models besides Claudes

 #### Arabizi
-- 1.1.x: make arabizi translation look more natural
-- 1.1.x: add alternate romanization to ISO 233-2 (actually might be easier than arabizi)

 - 1.2.x lebanese arabizi support
 - 1.2.x in dialect -- handle proper nouns?
 Qatar and not 'atar
 - 2.x other dialects